smastrom/react-rating/README.md

 ## onChange

-If your app doesn't require any custom logic to set the rating, you should directly pass the setter to `onChange`:
+If your app doesn't require any custom logic to set the rating, just pass the setter to `onChange`:

 ```js
 function App() {